-1. Fill in items A through I below.
-Typed applications are preferred for clarity.

-2. All relevant items must be completed or the application will be returned.

-3. Submit your application form by e-mail to patrick.w.mcmahon2.civ@mail.mil, fax to (301) 295-5767 or DSN 295-5767, or mail the completed application to: Educational Resources, Naval Postgraduate Dental School, 8955 Wood Road, Bethesda, MD 20889-5628.

-4. If you do not receive course materials within a reasonable time, please send an email to patrick.w.mcmahon2.civ@mail.mil, or telephone DSN 285-4832 or (301) 319-4832

-5. I understand that if I am not making satisfactory progress within six (6) months I will be terminated as a student and will be expected to immediately, upon notification, return the text, or other materials, to the Naval Postgraduate Dental School.
+- 1. Fill in items A through I below.
+PDF emailed applications are preferred. - 2.
+Please only submit this page of the application and use subject line "Online Enrollment". - 3.
+All relevant items must be completed or the application will be returned. - 4.
+Submit your application form by e-mail to deuanta.u.cole.civ@mail.mil, fax to (301) 295-5767 or DSN 295-5767, or mail the completed application to: Educational Resources, Naval Postgraduate Dental School, 8955 Wood Road, Bethesda, MD 20889-5628. - 5.
+If you do not receive course materials within a reasonable time, please send an email to deuanta.u.cole.civ@mail.mil, or telephone DSN 285-4832 or (301) 319-4832 - 6.
+I understand that if I am not making satisfactory progress within six (6) months I will be terminated as a student and will be expected to immediately, upon notification, return the text, or other materials, to the Naval Postgraduate Dental School.